vinay-goenka/vinay-goenka/README.md

 **HuskyBuddy**
 Built a web application (with a team) using Streamlit, Python, and SQL to help Northeastern students manage student-related activities and information, including user accounts, bookings, and moderation.

-> Check out my repositories to see what I'm currently building.

 ---

 ### Hobbies